HIboyGigiggty/Web-project/docs/testing.md

 # Testing Magicbroad
-Magicbroad have configured [cypress](https://cypress.io) as test runner.
+Magicbroad has configured [cypress](https://cypress.io) as the test runner.

-We provide a SQL file contains data to help tests works, it's the "docs/testing_res/seed.sql".
+We provide a SQL file containing data to help test works, it's the "docs/testing_res/seed.sql".
 It contains:

 - Five testing users with password "testing-purpose-only".
   - The email of a user is `example$n@example.org`, the `$n` should be replaced by one of 1 to 5.